leonard-IMBERT/StarlightMap/README.md

 This software depends on
  - MongoDB
  - Nightmare JS
- - xfvb for server deployement
+ - xfvb (optional, for server deployment)

-If you want to run it please verify that your server has these installed.
+If you want to run it, please verify that your server has these installed.
+Node.js dependencies can be installed by running:

+npm install

+## Testing
+To set up StarlightMap, ensure that MongoDB is running on default settings (accessible at localhost:27017).
+If xfvb is available, StarlightMap can be started by running:

+npm start

+Alternatively, it is possible to test StarlightMap on a local machine without xfvb by running:

+node_modules/.bin/webpack && node index.js

+Either way, the server will listen on port 3000, and thus the page can be viewed at localhost:3000.
+In order to retrieve or update data (including the map image), send a POST request to localhost:3000/refresh; this can be accomplished via:

+curl -X POST localhost:3000/refresh

 ## Roadmap
  - V1